astridx/meinblog/content/posts/cassiopeia/13cassiopeia-mehrsprachige-website.en.md

   - Cassiopeia
 ---

-This tutorial shows you how to set up a multilingual website in Joomla 4 with the default template Cassiopeia.
+This tutorial shows you how to set up a multilingual website in Joomla 4 with the default template Cassiopeia.<!-- \index{Multilingual} -->

 Joomla allows you to easily create a multilingual website without the need to install a third party extension.